naveensilver/Ansible/README.md

 •	Now, Ansible is considered one of the leading automation tool in IT industry.

-•	Ansible tool is used weather the servers are in On-prem or in the cloud.
+•	Ansible tool is used whether the servers are in On-prem or in the cloud.

 •	Ansible turns your code into infrastructure.